 When the landlord is an individual, French income tax is due on rental income on a cash basis.
 The determination of the tax basis is different if the building is rented out as furnished or unfurnished.
 Residents and non-residents are subject to income tax at progressive rates with a marginal rate of 45%.
 Non-residents are, however, subject to a minimum taxation amounting to 20%.
-Social contributions are also due at a rate of 17.2% for 2018.
+Social contributions are also due at a rate of 17.2% for 2019 (except for certain residents of the EEA, see question 9.3).
 Finally, the contribution on high income amounting to 3% or 4% may also apply.

 Companies are subject to corporation tax on accrued rental income.
 The determination of the tax basis is the same as for operational companies.
 The depreciation of the building is deductible.
-The standard rate for 2018 of corporate tax is 33.33%.
-It will progressively decrease to reach 25% in 2022, according to the 2018 Finance Bill.
+The standard rate for 2019 of corporate tax is 28% (or 31% for the portion of the income exceeding $\ensuremath{\epsilon}$ 500,000).